 Daniels Fund Board Chair

-June retired from the cable television industry in late 1999.
-From 1994 to 1999, she served as Executive Vice President, and then as CEO, of the Washington, D.C.-based National Cable Television Association (NCTA), the cable television industry's principal trade association.
-June managed the development and implementation of NCTA's public policy strategies and initiatives, and was responsible for the organization's day-to-day administration.
+June Travis retired from the cable television industry in late 1999.
+From 1994 to 1999, she served as Executive Vice President and Chief Operating Officer of the Washington, DC-based National Cable Television Association (NCTA), the cable television industry's principal trade association.
+June helped manage the development and implementation of NCTA's public policy strategies and initiatives, and was responsible for the organization's day-to-day administration.

-Currently, June is a director of CommScope, Inc., the world's largest manufacturer of broadband equipment and other communications applications.
-She serves on the boards of Denver Dumb Friends League and Young Americans Center for Financial Education.
+June is a former director of CommScope, Inc., the world's largest manufacturer of broadband equipment and other communications applications.
+She served on the boards of Denver Dumb Friends League and Young Americans Center for Financial Education.
 June is active in St. Gabriel's Church, and she volunteers at a private community family foundation dedicated to helping youth develop technology and leadership skills.

-June earned her MBA from the University of Denver's Graduate School of Business and Public Management.
+June earned her master's in business administration from the University of Denver's Graduate School of Business and Public Management.